DavidTbilisi/localStorage_obj/README.md

 // get var by key
 db.get('name');

-// list all vars as array
+// list all vars as Object
 db.getAll();

 // get var key by it's number